dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 <img src="https://github.com/dylanviyar/Google-Analytics-Case-Study/assets/81194849/60eb95f9-1588-4169-a8cd-85256520887d" width="300">

-We see that there is a total of 15 columns in our `DailyActivity` table and 5 columns in our `SleepDay` table, all with various data types in our table.
+We see that there is a total of 15 columns in our `DailyActivity` table and 5 columns in our `SleepDay` table, all with various data types.

 2. Now that we understand the columns of our tables, we can preview the tables to observe the values that the attributes have: